astropy/astropy/docs/io/unified.rst

      The Astropy `~astropy.time.Time` object does not precisely map to the FITS Time standard.

-     ``Format``
+     * FORMAT

        The FITS format considers only three formats, ISO-8601, JD and MJD.
        Astropy Time allows for many other formats like ``unix`` or ``cxcsec`` for representing the values.

-     ``Location``
+     * LOCATION

        In Astropy Time, location can be an array which is broadcastable to the Time values.
 In the FITS standard, location is a scalar expressed via keywords.

      Hence, ``format`` and ``vector location`` are not stored, due to which complete round-tripping of ``Time`` is not supported.

-     Reading FITS files with time coordinate columns which are not written by Astropy is not supported and hence, will fail if you try to do so.
+     Reading FITS files with time coordinate columns which are not written by Astropy, is not supported and hence, will fail if you try to do so.

-  The ability to read in the various time global informational keywords, like the ``DATE``, ``DATE-*`` ISO-8601 datetime strings and the ``MJD-*`` mjd values as ``Time`` objects in the Table ``meta`` has also been provided.
+  The ability to read in the various global time informational keywords, like the ``DATE``, ``DATE-*`` ISO-8601 datetime strings and the ``MJD-*`` mjd values as ``Time`` objects in the Table ``meta`` has also been provided.
   For more details regarding the FITS time paper and the implementation,